marnixkoops/elasticnet-majorization/readme.md

-A surrogate algorithm to optimize the Elastic Net objective function.
+Surrogate algorithm to optimize the Elastic Net objective function.